Request A Free Estimate

 4. Gaps in Framing

 Over time, door and window frames crack, warp, and begin to break down.
 When that happens, gaps appear between the frame and wall, window, or door.
-All kinds of pests (including bats) use these gaps to make their way inside.
+All kinds of pests, including bats, use these gaps to make their way inside.

 Every spring, check the outside and inside of your door and window frames for signs of damage.
 Keep your eyes peeled for cracks, gaps, and other damage—make sure the door and window sits in the frame properly.
 Use caulk to fill in any gaps and cracks.

-5. Under the Fascia
+5. Damage to the Fascia

 6. Rotting Siding